-Enter the camp blanket.
-Often made using the same functional materials as sleeping bags — materials like water-repellent down insulation and ripstop nylon shells — camp blankets fulfill a similar function.
+Enter the camping blanket.
+Often made using the same functional materials as sleeping bags — materials like water-repellent down insulation and ripstop nylon shells — camping blankets fulfill a similar function.
 They provide warmth away from the comforts of home, but beyond that, they offer more flexibility, and they do it with more style.

-Without the restriction of a zipper, camp blankets are ideal for summer camping.
-And in true contemporary outdoor lifestyle fashion, technical camp blankets easily transition from the tent to the living room sofa, to the cabin, to the van without much fuss.
-They aren’t specialized for a single environment like a zero-degree down sleeping bag might be; they’re versatile and practical, which is ideal for outdoorsmen and weekend warriors alike.
+Without the restriction of a zipper, camping blankets are ideal for casual camping.
+And in true contemporary outdoor lifestyle fashion, technical camping blankets easily transition from the tent to the living room sofa, to the cabin, to the van without much fuss.
+They aren’t specialized for a single environment like a zero-degree down sleeping bag might be; they’re versatile and practical, which is ideal for outdoorsfolk and weekend warriors alike.

-Hidden in the side of the blanket’s hems are tiny pockets that conceal button snaps and loops that allow you to connect one side to the other.
-That feature, paired with cinching top and bottom hems, allow the Firebelly to close up almost entirely and become a virtual stand-in for a sleeping bag.
-Pro tip: use these features to create an enclosed foot box and sling it over the bottom of a sleeping pad so you, and the Firebelly, won’t slide off in the night.
+Hidden in the side of the blanket's hems are tiny pockets that conceal button snaps and loops that allow you to connect one side to the other.
+That feature, paired with cinching top and bottom hems, enables the Bobcat to close up almost entirely and become a stand-in for a sleeping bag.
+Pro tip: use these features to create an enclosed foot box and sling it over the bottom of a sleeping pad so you, and the Bobcat, won't slide off in the night.
+(For a slightly warmer blanket with all the same features, check out Kammok's $260 Firebelly.)

-Materials: Atmos X 15-denier nylon ripstop with DWR, 750-fill water-repellant down
+Materials: Atmos 20-denier nylon ripstop with DWR, 600-fill down

-No company has embraced the outdoor lifestyle trend of the technical blanket more than — and quite as successfully as — Rumpl has.
-The company recently developed its NanoLoft line, which uses 100 percent post-consumer recycled insulation to mimic the warm-keeping abilities of down.
-Rumpl constructed the quilt with many of the same materials found in premium backpacking sleeping bags too, including a water-repellent 30-denier ripstop polyester face fabric.
-The NanoLoft blankets pack down small enough to fit inside a backpack and come with Rumpl’s signature laidback styling, makes them fit for cabins and cars too.
+No company has bolstered the outdoor lifestyle trend of the technical blanket more than — and quite as successfully as — Rumpl has.
+It constructs its Original Puffy Blanket with many of the same materials found in premium backpacking sleeping bags too, including a water-repellent 30-denier ripstop polyester face fabric and warm synthetic insulation.
+The blanket packs down small enough to fit inside a backpack and comes in a variety of playful patterns and prints, making it suitable for cabins and cars too.
+It's also available in a larger, two-person size.

 Materials: 100% post-consumer recycled polyester